 Using terms like special offers, coupons, discounts, promo codes and bargains is a great way to let people know that you’ve got some deals.

 Take a look at the page on your website that you're linking to, which is called the landing page.
-Make sure that you include a clear call to action in your ad that takes viewers straight to that landing page.
-For example, if your ad text says 'Call us', then be sure to include your business phone number on the landing page.
-If your ad text says 'Limited time offer', make sure that you point people towards that promotion on the landing page.
+Make sure that you include a clear call-to-action in your ad that takes viewers straight to that landing page.
+For example, if your ad text says “Call us”, make sure that you include your business phone number on the landing page.
+If your ad text says “Limited-time offer”, make sure that you point people to that promotion on the landing page.
 In your final URL, provide the complete URL.